CoderDojoMcDonough/Documentation/Students_Getting_Started.md

 # Students getting started and online learning guide

-As of August, 2013, we have had several regular learning "tracks":
+We are planning on having several regular learning "tracks":

+* Beginning Scratch
+* Beginning HTML/CSS
-* Beginning HTML/CSS/JavaScript
+* Beginning JavaScript
 * Intermediate HTML/CSS/JavaScript
-* Intermediate to Advanced JavaScript with Fighting Robots
-* Intermediate to Advanced JavaScript with Learnstreet.com Projects
+* Intermediate to Advanced JavaScript with Minecraft mods
-* Beginning Python
-* Intermediate to Advanced Python with Learnstreet.com Projects
-* Beginning Scratch
+* Hardware hacking with Raspberry Pi or Arduino and JavaScript.

 # **Free** online lessons and projects